Patrik-Stas/js-finite-state-machine/README.md

 Semaphore1 is in state off.
 Semaphore1 is in state red.
 ```
-When we call `machineCreate`, the machine with given ID is persisted in the storage, starting in state
+When we call `fsmCreate`, the machine with given ID is persisted in the storage, starting in state
 specified by `initialState` from the machine definition.
 The function returns us an object which is
 used to further access and manipulate this particular machine representation in the storage.